 If you’re into traditional hunting then a rangefinder with 800-yards will suffice.
 However, for bow hunting 500-yards is good enough.
 We have included multiple rangefinders that have a range over 1000-yards which are excellent if you’re into long-range hunting.

 When you’re hunting from a tree stand, the angle shot changes the distance and if you don’t compensate for that angle then you’ll get the wrong range.
 It’s important that the rangefinder is able to calculate the incline/decline of the terrain so that you can obtain an accurate measurement of the range.

 Design and Build-quality

-When it comes about rangefinders, the compact the size, the better.
+When it comes to rangefinders, the compact the size, the better.
 It’s important that it has a good build quality with outstanding durability as hunting expeditions are rough and you’ll be carrying it around on different kinds of terrains.

-The hunting rangefinder should be water and for resistant as that will enable you to use it on various types of weather conditions.
+The hunting rangefinder should be water and resistant as that will enable you to use it on various types of weather conditions.
 Also, a cover on the lens will help to protect it against rain and other weather elements.
 Make sure the rangefinder comes with a quality rubber or metal case as that will help prevent any damages during slips and falls.

 Ease of Use

 Having a device with critical features and usage procedure is nothing but a nuisance.
-Make sure the device you opt for have simple features and preferably one-touch operation as that will enable you to take measurements fast and without any complication.
+Make sure the device you opt for has simple features and preferably one-touch operation as that will enable you to take measurements fast and without any complication.